Simple vs. Compound Interest Explained

 10 $8,000 $8,954

-Over 20 years, the gap widens.
-Simple interest on $5,000 at 6% yields $11,000 total.
-Compound interest yields approximately $16,036.
-The compound balance is $5,036 ahead, more than the original principal.
+In year 1, both balances are $5,300 because there is no prior interest to compound yet.
+By year 10, the compound balance is approximately $954 ahead.
+Over 20 years, the gap widens further: simple interest on $5,000 at 6% yields $11,000 total, while compound interest yields approximately $16,036.
+At that point the compound balance is $5,036 ahead, more than the original principal itself.

 How compounding frequency changes results

-Compounding frequency n Estimated total
+Compounding frequency Estimated balance

-Annually 1 $8,954
+Annually $8,954

-Monthly 12 $9,097
+Monthly $9,097

-Daily 365 $9,110
+Daily $9,110

 When each type applies

+Compound interest is the standard for savings accounts, certificates of deposit, investment returns, and most long-term financial products.
 Credit card debt also compounds.
 A $5,000 credit card balance at 20% APR compounded daily grows to approximately $6,107 after one year if no payments are made.
 The same balance at simple interest would be $6,000.
+That $107 difference grows much larger over time if the balance is not paid down.